fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/temp_candidate_examples.md

 > FF-ICE/R1 Manual 10.4.3.2

-FIXM proposes different options to indicate the arrival time, in order to help system providers and operators select the one most applicable to their operations.
-Concretely, the actual time of arrival is exchanged in FIXM using the following properties:
+An arrival time can be recorded by different automated or manual means which do not always refer to the same event or location.
+Therefore, FIXM proposes different options to exchange the `actualTimeOfArrival`, in order to help system providers and operators select the one most applicable to their operations.

+Concretely, the `actualTimeOfArrival` is exchanged in FIXM using the following properties:
-- property `time` holds the arrival time value, expressed as a [DateTimeUtc].
+- property `time` captures the arrival time value, expressed as a [DateTimeUtc].
-- properties `type` and `position` may be used optionally to provide details about the point on the arrival aerodrome to which the arrival time refers.
+- properties `type` and `position` may be used optionally to provide details about the event and point on the arrival aerodrome to which the arrival time refers.
   - `type` shall be one of the following value: `WHEELS_ON`, `IN_BLOCKS`, `END_LANDING_ROLL`.
   - `position` shall capture the geographical position of that point, expressed as a [GeographicalPosition]